Short-term Volunteer Host

 Have a spare room in your home?
 Interested in short term hosting?

-We are the UK’s largest independent hosting charity, connecting people with a spare room in their home to refugees and people seeking asylum in need of somewhere to stay.
+Refugees at Home is the UK’s largest independent hosting charity, connecting people with a spare room in their home to refugees and people seeking asylum in need of somewhere to stay.
 We don’t think people who come to the UK for sanctuary should end up on the streets.
+Our vision is for every refugee and every person seeking asylum to have a safe place to stay.

 How does it work?